sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 Crucially, these funding schemes seem to have very little in common with the traditional venture capital system most of us our used to from places like Silicon Valley, in which money will have to be made at some point, one way or the other, sometimes at the cost of the user's privacy.

+## A personal challenge

 About a year ago, with some of these ideas in mind, I set out on a personal challenge to use more free software.
 While I learned that I could switch from Google's Chrome to Mozilla's Firefox, from Microsoft Office to Libre Office, from Twitter to Mastodon even, I soon realized that to really jump into the world of free software, I'd have to ditch MacOS, a closed-source operating system owned by Apple, to an open operating system licensed as free software.

 After a bit of research I decided Linux was at least worth a shot.
-I learned that, with Linux, I wouldn't be able to use Adobe applications like Light Room and Photoshop (which is, understandably, a show-stopper for some people), nor could I use Microsoft Office programs, or run iMessage or Airplay or most other Apple-made applications, not to mention access to the Apple Store and their Genius Bars (admittedly this could be a pro or a con, given your experience).
+I learned that, with Linux, I wouldn't be able to use Adobe applications like Light Room and Photoshop (which is, understandably, a show-stopper for some people), nor could I use Microsoft Office programs, or run iMessage, iTunes (which, frankly, might be a pro for you), Airplay or most other Apple-made applications, not to mention access to the Apple Store and their Genius Bars (admittedly this could be a pro or a con, given your experience).
+Here's [a basic, slightly outdated overview on what it's like to switch from Mac to one version of Linux called Ubuntu](https://support.system76.com/articles/switch/).

 But once I confirmed that I could watch Netflix, load GMail's site, listen to Spotify, write text, run code, open and edit a PowerPoint presentation in an application that's not PowerPoint, and use my password manager, I figured I could get the hang of the rest as I went along.
 (Aside: Making a list of what you use your non-work computer to do is an interesting exercise!
 Especially considering how much you can do in a browser (i.e. Slack) and/or on a smartphone.)